Skip to content

 allin

-Fill in the DataWay/OpenWay address and Token information in the Guance data reporting section, as follows:
+Fill in the DataWay / OpenWay address and Token information in the Guance data reporting, the format is as follows:

 https://openway.guance.com?token=tkn_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx